LG ELECTRONICS UNVEILS ITS APPROACH TO “AI IN ACTION”

 LG showcased the next chapter of its Affectionate Intelligence, first introduced two years ago.
 At this year’s World Premiere, the company showcased how its AI now puts intelligence into Action – AI that moves beyond conversation to actively orchestrate devices, spaces and services, making everyday life more comfortable, efficient and intuitive.

 The event opened with CEO Lyu Jae-cheol taking the stage.
 Introducing the question, “What if AI could step out of the screen and start working for us in real life?”
-Lyu explained how LG’s approach to AI in Action is built on three pillars:
+Lyu explained how the company’s approach to AI in Action is built on three pillars:

-As the physical expression of this vision, LG CLOiD was introduced as a “home-specialized agent” capable of performing tasks with its two arms and five-fingered hands, learning the home environment and continuously optimizing it.
-Designed for real homes, LG CLOiD combines a safety-first structure with a mobility-optimized form factor, enabling stable, precise operation even when a child or pet suddenly pulls on it, while ensuring smooth, controlled movement throughout the home.
+As the physical expression of this vision, LG CLOiD was introduced as a “home-specialised agent” capable of performing tasks with its two arms and five-fingered hands, learning the home environment and continuously optimising it.
+Designed for homes, LG CLOiD combines a safety-first structure with a mobility-optimised form factor, which helps achieving a stable, precise operation even when a child or pet suddenly pulls on it, while assisting to maintain smooth, controlled movement throughout the home.

 He added that he expects the customer’s AI experience “not to remain in the home, but to connect across various spaces such as vehicles, workplaces and commercial areas, becoming an integral part of their lives.”